ni/niveristand-custom-device-build-tools/README.md

 ### Jenkinsfile
 The pipeline is used by a `Jenkinsfile` defined in other repositories in this organization.

 The Jenkins server must be configured to load this library implicitly, either by the Jenkins Pipeline Global Library or as a Shared Pipeline Library within a job folder.
-To build a custom device for LabVIEW/VeriStand 2016 and 2017 if the library name configured in Jenkins is `vs-common-build`:
+To build a custom device for LabVIEW/VeriStand 2016 and 2017 if the library name configured in Jenkins is `vs-build-tools`:

 ```groovy
 // Jenkinsfile